 Using Online Documents in Estimates, Checklists and Vehicle Inspections

-In this article, we’ll take a look at how online documents are displayed when they’re used in estimates, checklists, or vehicle inspection estimates.
-This will assist you in determining which document is the best for you at a given point in time to send out the online document to the customer.
+In this article, we’ll take a look at how online documents are used and displayed in estimates, checklists, vehicle inspection estimates and jobsheets.
+This will assist you in determining which document is the best for you to use the online documents feature.

 In this article